ing-bank/baker/core/baker-test/README.md

     // otherwise an assertion error is thrown and the test has failed
 ```

 By default the timeout is 10 seconds.
-You can configure it during `RecipeAssert` construction:
+You can configure it during the `RecipeAssert` construction:

 **java:**
 ```java